hirrolot/hirrolot.github.io/content/extend-your-language-dont-alter-it.md

 I ask you the same question: does it feel alright?
 Does it feel natural, like it has always been there?
 Absolutely **NOT**.
 While it might look fine in another language, it looks utterly weird in C. But actually, what is the essential difference between these two code snippets, the difference that makes the former look properly, well-formedly, whereas the latter one look like a disformed creature?
 The **syntactical consistency**.

-By syntactical consistency, I understand the degree by which the grammar of a particular meta-abstraction (in our case, the macros `match` & `of`) conforms to/coincides with the grammar of a host language.
-Recall that in C-like languages, we quite often see syntactical constructions of the form `<keyword> (...) <compound-statement>` [^compound-stmt]:
+By syntactical consistency, I understand the degree by which the grammar of a particular meta-abstraction (e.g., the macros `match` & `of`) conforms to/coincides with the grammar of a host language.
+Recall that in C-like languages, we can often see constructions of the form `<keyword> (...) <compound-statement>` [^compound-stmt]:

  - `for (int i = 0; i < 10; i++) { printf("%d\n", i); }`
  - `while (i < 10) { printf("%d\n", i); i++; }`